-The key characteristics of the alternative floating point mode is that NaN, Inf, and denorm are not expected for an application to pass into the graphics pipeline, and the graphics hardware must not generate NaN, Inf, or denorm as computation result.
-For example, a result that is larger than the maximum representable floating point number is expected to be flushed to the largest representable floating point number, i.e., +fmax.
+The key characteristics of the alternative floating-point mode is that NaN, Inf, and denorm are not expected for an application to pass into the graphics pipeline, and the graphics hardware must not generate NaN, Inf, or denorm as a single precision result in destination of a computation/conversion operation.
+For example, a result that is larger than the maximum representable floating-point number is expected to be flushed to the largest representable floating-point number, i.e., +fmax.
 The fmax has an exponent of 0xFE and a mantissa of all one's, which is the same for IEEE floating point mode.